United States involvement in regime change

 Since the 19th century, the United States government has participated and interfered, both overtly and covertly, in the replacement of many foreign governments.
 In the latter half of the 19th century, the U.S. government initiated actions for regime change mainly in Latin America and the southwest Pacific, including the Spanish–American and Philippine–American wars.
 At the onset of the 20th century, the United States shaped or installed governments in many countries around the world, including neighbors Hawaii, Panama, Honduras, Nicaragua, Mexico, Haiti, and the Dominican Republic.

-During World War II, the U.S. helped overthrow many Nazi German or Imperial Japanese puppet regimes.
+During World War II, the U.S. helped overthrow many Nazi German or Imperial Japanese-controlled puppet regimes.
 Examples include regimes in the Philippines, Korea, East China, and parts of Europe.
 United States forces, together with the United Kingdom and Soviet Union, were also instrumental in collapsing Adolf Hitler's government in Germany and deposing Benito Mussolini in Italy.
 At the end of World War II, the U.S. government struggled with the Soviet Union for global leadership, influence and security within the context of the Cold War.
-Under the Truman administration, the U.S. government, ostensibly for fear that communism would be spread, sometimes with the assistance of the Soviet's own involvement in regime change, promoted the domino theory, a precedent which later presidents followed.
+Under the Truman administration, the U.S. government, ostensibly for fear that Soviet Communism would be spread, sometimes with the assistance of the Soviet's own involvement in regime change, promoted the domino theory, a precedent which later presidents followed.
 Subsequently, the U.S. expanded the geographic scope of its actions beyond the traditional area of operations; Central America and the Caribbean.

-Significant operations included the United States and United Kingdom–planned 1953 Iranian coup d'état, the 1961 Bay of Pigs Invasion targeting Cuba, and support for the overthrow of Sukarno by General Suharto in Indonesia.
+Significant operations included the United States and United Kingdom–planned 1953 Iranian coup d'état, the 1954 Guatemalan coup d'état, the 1961 Bay of Pigs Invasion targeting Cuba, and support for the overthrow of Sukarno by General Suharto in Indonesia.
 In addition, the U.S. has interfered in the national elections of countries, including Italy in 1948, the Philippines in 1953, Japan in the 1950s and 1960s, Lebanon in 1957, and Russia in 1996.
 According to one study, the U.S. performed at least 81 overt and covert known interventions in foreign elections from 1946 to 2000.
 According to another study, the U.S. engaged in 64 covert and six overt attempts at regime change during the Cold War.
 Following the dissolution of the Soviet Union, the United States has led or supported wars to determine the governance of a number of countries.
-Stated U.S. aims in these conflicts have included fighting the War on terror, as in the Afghan War, or removing supposed weapons of mass destruction (WMDs), as in the Iraq War.
+Stated U.S. aims in these conflicts have included fighting the war on terror, as in the Afghan War, or removing supposed weapons of mass destruction (WMDs), as in the Iraq War.
+In the 2020s, the second Donald Trump administration was heavily involved in regime change efforts using economic pressure and military threats like in the Greenland crisis and 2026 Cuban crisis and removed or killed government officials using military force in the 2026 United States intervention in Venezuela and the 2026 Iran war.